The “Jewish-SS” of Westerbork

 Ironically Camp Westerbork had been set up in 1939 to house Jewish refugees fleeing from Nazi Germany to the Netherlands.

 Following the German invasion of the Netherlands, the Nazis took over the camp and turned it into a deportation camp.
-From this camp, 101,000 Dutch Jews and about 5,000 German Jews were deported to their deaths in Occupied Poland.
-In addition, there were about 400 Gypsies in the camp and, at the very end of the War, some 400 women from the resistance movement.1024px-Westerbork-monument2
+From this camp, there was a deportation of 101,000 Dutch Jews and about 5,000 German Jews to their deaths in Occupied Poland.
+In addition, there were about 400 Gypsies in the camp and, at the very end of the War, some 400 women from the resistance movement.

 41.-NIOD-96763

-The general supervision of the camp was in the hands of the SS and early on they were also responsible for the security in the vicinity of the camp.
-Daily life inside the camp was overseen by different Jewish work groups, including the Ordedienst (Order Service).
+The general supervision of the Camp was in the hands of the SS, and early on were also responsible for the security of the vicinity of the Camp.
+Daily life inside the Camp, was overseen by different Jewish work groups, including the Ordedienst (Order Service).
 The members of this group, who wore these green coveralls, were responsible for fire safety and internal security.

-They supervised the labour gangs, both inside and outside the camp.
-They also guarded the people scheduled for transport to the concentration and extermination camps.
-At times the Jewish Order Service was also deployed for razzias (roundups) in Amsterdam
+The Ordenienst supervised the labour gangs, both inside and outside the camp.
+They guarded people scheduled for transport to concentration and extermination camps.
+Sometimes, the SS deployed the Jewish Order Service for razzias (roundups) in Amsterdam.

-Needless to say, members of the Orderdienst were not particularly popular among Westerbork’s prisoners and often referred to as the ‘Jewish-SS’.
-Ultimately, most of the members of the Jewish Order Service were transported as well.
+As you would expect, members of the Orderdienst were not particularly popular among Westerbork’s prisoners.
+Behind their backs, they were referred to as The Jewish SS.
+In the end, the Jewish Order Service did not escape transport.

 Donation